-Our founder and resident consultant is Níall Tierney.
+Our resident legal consultant is Níall Tierney.
 Níall is an Intellectual Property attorney with over 25 years private practice and in-house experience gained in Ireland, the United Kingdom and Switzerland.

-Níall qualified as an Irish Barrister-at-Law in July 1993 and subsequently as an Irish Registered Trade Mark Attorney in 1994.
-He spent five years as an Associate at a leading Intellectual Property law practice in Dublin.
+Níall was called to the Bar of Ireland in July 1993 and subsequently qualified as an Irish Registered Trade Mark Attorney in 1994.
+He was registered as a Professional Representative of the European Union Intellectual Property Office in February 1996.

-In Switzerland, Níall worked in-house as a trademark advisor for one of the world’s largest broadcasting and media companies.
+In 2013, Níall moved to Switzerland, where worked in-house as a trademark advisor for one of the world’s largest broadcasting and media companies.